• Skip to primary navigation

 • Punch the dough down.
 Butter your hands and knead the dough a bit.
 Divide the dough in half and shape it into two loaves.
 Poke the tops with a fork to remove air bubbles.

 • Place the loaves into greased pans.
-Cover with a towel and allow them to rise for about 30 minutes, or until they have risen about an inch above the pans.
+Cover with a towel and allow them to rise for about 30 minutes, or until they have risen a bit above the sides of the pans.

-• Allow the bread to cool for about 10 minutes, brush the tops with butter, and remove from the pans.
+• Brush the tops of the loaves with butter and allow the bread to cool for about 10 minutes before removing from the pans.
 Enjoy a delicious slice of warm fresh bread!

 • Store in airtight bags.
 And you can freeze one loaf to keep it fresh.